Silfaz/digitalgarden/content/projects/fermentation/Vegetable recipes.md

 Brine:
 - 3.5% salt (1L + 35 g salt)

-Cut Brussel sprouts in half, then fill into a clean jar with the rest of the ingredients.
+Cut Brussel sprouts in half or quarters, then fill into a clean jar with the rest of the ingredients.
 Top with enough brine to submerge everything.
 Cover with 2 clean wine leaves.
 Make sure that no pepper corns are floating on the surface (remove if necessary).

 Leave in place out of sunlight at room temperature.